OSCP

 • Using Mimikatz

-• Running a DCSync attack — Active Directory environments typically include multiple domain controllers, which have to remain in sync by updating each other about changes, such as updates to user credentials.
+• Running a DCSync attack — Active Directory environments typically include multiple domain controllers, which have to remain in sync by updating each other about changes, such as updates to .
 In addition, some applications, including Azure Active Directory Connect, need replication permissions.
 In a DCSync attack, a hacker who has gained access to a privileged account with domain replication rights subverts this AD functionality by pretending to be a DC and requesting password hashes from a legitimate DC.
 DCSync is a capability of the Mimikatz tool.

 If users don't have kerberos pre-authentication enabled